bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 Eclipse Plugin Mechanism
 ------------------------

-You need a database frontend in Axon Ivy?
+You need a database frontend in |axon-ivy|?
 Or editing support for any other programming or data declaration languages such as C/C++, PHP or XML?
 Or you have UML models to view?
 No problem at all.

-Axon Ivy is based on the widely used
+|axon-ivy| is based on the widely used
 `Eclipse <http://www.eclipse.org>`__ platform which offers a sophisticated plugin mechanism to integrate third-party modules.
 In these days, Eclipse which originally has been developed as an IDE for